DanielPopoola/mini-vLLM/README.md

 2. **Batching** - Process multiple users on one GPU call
 3. **Smart Scheduling** - Maximize throughput while maintaining low latency

-[YOUR WORDS: Why did you want to learn this?
-What problem were you trying to understand?]
 This project aligns with my goals in AI infra and I needed to understand LLM inference at scale and how GPUs are able to process thousands of requests concurrently.

 ---

 ## Key Concepts